pawelspionkowski/GitHubUserFinder/README.md

 # GitHub User Finder
-Circular ProgressBar is a custom control and inplace replacement of 'ProgressBar' for WinForm with animation.
 GitHub User Finder is a simple to use data search application from GitHub.
 The application is written in

 ### Used programming languages: